Student Conduct FAQ: For Faculty & Staff

 The Family Educational Rights and Privacy Act (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education (US Department of Education, Family Policy Compliance Office).
 Student disciplinary records are considered educational records governed under FERPA.
 For information, visit the KU FERPA page.

 The Key contains important information outlining the university's behavioral expectations and the conduct process for students.
 Specifically, the Student Code of Conduct and Document on Student Rights and Welfare are two key policies that address student conduct.
-Other important student conduct policies in the student handbook include the Academic Honesty, Sexual Offenses and Hazing policies.
+The Student Conduct website also has listing of Policies & Procedures that may be helpful.

 How can I report a policy violation or incident?

 An Incident Report can be submitted by any member of the campus community.
-To access the form and submit a report visit the Student Conduct main page for reporting options and forms or contact the Student Conduct Office office at (610) 683-1320.
-Please note that there are separate processes for student conduct and academic dishonesty.
+To access the form and submit a report visit the Student Conduct main page for reporting options and forms or contact the Dean of Students Office at (610) 683-1320.
+Please note that there are separate processes for student conduct incidents and academic dishonesty.
 In order to pursue a conduct violation against a student a written report must be submitted.